@1754-1814. He was of Irish extraction and the nephew by marriage of Admiral Sir Thomas Pye.

 Reeve was commissioned lieutenant on 3 January 1757.
 He saw service upon the Eagle 64, Captain Henry Duncan, flagship of Vice-Admiral Lord Howe in North America during 1776 and commanded a division of boats in the landings on Long Island during the New York campaign of July – October.

 During the spring of 1777, having been promoted commander, he had the Scorpion 14 in North America in succession to Commander Hon.
 John Tollemache, and in May was appointed to the.
 Merlin 18, serving in the Philadelphia campaign of August-November 1777, where she had to be fired and destroyed following the unsuccessful attack on Mud Island on 23 October.
 The court martial into her loss was held aboard the Somerset 64 in the Delaware on 26 November with Captain George Ourry presiding, and Reeve was acquitted of any failure of duty.

 On 1 February 1778 he was posted captain of the Nonsuch 64, carrying the broad pennant of Commodore Walter Griffith, and on 24 May 1778 he led a force consisting of the galley Pigot 8, Lieutenant Hon Henry Stanhope, and six boats that took a rebel galley north of the Bristol Ferry at Rhode Island.
-Returning to England, from 10 December Reeve held the acting command of the Shrewsbury 74 for Captain John Lockhart-Ross in Vice-Admiral Lord Molyneux Shuldham?s squadron which provided an escort to the out-going convoys from Plymouth and cruised for a short time thereafter.
+Returning to England, from 10 December Reeve held the acting command of the Shrewsbury 74 for Captain John Lockhart-Ross in Vice-Admiral Lord Molyneux Shuldham s squadron which provided an escort to the out-going convoys from Portsmouth and cruised for a short time thereafter.

 In the spring of 1782 he was appointed to the newly commissioned Crown 64, and he commanded a flying squadron of four sail of the line and three frigates that was sent out into the Western Approaches before cruising in the Bay of Biscay, taking several prizes.
 After a cruise off Lisbon he commanded the Crown at the relief of Gibraltar on 18 October 1782 where he afterwards formed part of a small cruising squadron commanded by Captain John Harvey, and following the war he continued with her as a guardship at Plymouth, being paid off in 1786.